apjanco/PH_article/README.md

 ## Natural language processing

 While pure Python is sufficient for many tasks, natural language processing (NLP) libraries allow us to work computationally with the text as language.
 NLP reveals a whole host of linguistic attributes of the text that can be used for analysis.
 For example, the machine will know if a word is a noun or a verb with part of speech tagging.
 We can find the direct object of a verb to determine who is speaking and the subject of that speech.
 NLP gives your programs an instant boost of information that opens new forms of analysis.
-As a historian, I appreciate how NLP makes me consider the linguistic aspects of my sources in ways that I otherwise would not.
+As a historian, I also appreciate how NLP makes me consider the linguistic aspects of my sources in ways that I otherwise might not.

 Our first NLP task is tokenization.
 This is where our text is split into meaningful parts; usually word tokens.
 The sentence, “Siberia has many rivers.” can be split into the tokens: <Siberia><has><many><rivers><.>  Note that the ending punctuation is now distinct from the word rivers.
 The rules for tokenization depend on the language your are using.
 For English and other languages with spaces between words, you often get good results simply by splitting the tokens on spaces.
 However, a host of rules are also needed to separate punctuation from a token, to split and normalize words (ex.
-"Let's" > Let us) as well as specific exceptions that don't follow regular patterns (for more see [spaCy documentation](https://spacy.io/usage/linguistic-features/#tokenization)).
+"Let's" > Let us) as well as specific exceptions that don't follow regular patterns.

 For this lesson, we’ll be using an NLP library called [spaCy](https://spacy.io/).
-This library focuses on “practical NLP” and is designed to be fast, simple and to work well on a basic laptop.
+This library focuses on “practical NLP” and is designed to be fast, simple and works well on a basic laptop.
 For these reasons, spaCy can be a good choice for the practice-minded historian without a powerful computer or research cluster.
 As a library, spaCy is highly opinionated and simplicity comes at the cost of choices being made on your behalf.
 As you learn more about NLP, the [spaCy documentation](https://spacy.io/) is a good place to learn about their specific approach and to assess whether it's the best choice for your particular project.
 That said, spaCy works extrelemy well for common tasks such as tokenization, part of speech tagging and named entity recognition.
 Similar libraries, such as [NLTK](https://www.nltk.org/) or [Stanza](https://stanfordnlp.github.io/stanza/ner.html) are also excellent choices and you can learn a lot by comparing the different approaches these libraries take to similar problems.

 Once you’ve run `pip install spacy` [(see this article if you’re new to pip)](https://programminghistorian.org/en/lessons/installing-python-modules-pip), you can now import the object for your language that will have the tokenization rules specific to your language.
 The spaCy documentation [here](https://spacy.io/usage/models/#languages) lists the currently supported languages and their language codes.